TheExpandingPolytope/goonverse/ARCHITECTURE.md

     TotalDeposits -->|Budget Query| VirtualPool
     VirtualPool -->|Cap Limit| ActivePellets
 ```

+`massPerDollar` from the contract registry ensures every deposit’s `spawnMass` matches the physics economy.
+The indexer captures that value straight from the `Deposit` event, so the Virtual Pool can be reconciled against on-chain truth at any time.

 ### 3.4 Homepage Session & Play CTA
 This diagram captures the full client-side decision tree from landing to spawning.